antoine186/convSig/README.md

 datapath <- "simple_somatic_mutation.open.COCA-CN.tsv"
 ```

-The following function call provides a good example of the correct ICGC file format:
+The following function call provides a good example of the correct ICGC file format (note: we cannot use the example for the pipeline as it is not multi-sampled, for more information please visit coonvSig vignette):

 ```
 loadICGCexample()